-During those years, we made several albums, met many interesting people and traveled across America.
-John had an open heart to everyone's day-to-day situation, which probably contributed to his heath problems.
+During those years, we made several albums, met many interesting people and travelled across America.
+John had an open heart to everyone's day-to-day situation, which probably contributed to his health problems.
 Regardless, he kept moving forward to reemerge into today's music scene as the definitive icon he's always been.

 Even in light of Nashville's record labels frequent failures to recognize true value, Johnny Cash's music was not to be stopped.
 The whole world would once again hear profound music from this giant.

 Time, health issues and the loss of his wife and soul mate, June Carter Cash, have all broken the man's body.
 His spirit and music, however, will live on forever and in my heart, Johnny Cash will always be the kind and caring man who took the time to encourage me.

 As I was digging through my memorabilia, I found a picture from the days when I first met and worked with John.

 A photo of me (Jack Grochmal), Johnny Cash, E.J.
 Butler and Jack "Cowboy" Clement taken during the very first Johnny Cash project I ever did.
 It was taken at The Sound Emporium, formerly Jack Clement Recording Studio.